 - If you’re an engineer or scientist, work in R&D for developing lower emissions technology.
 See some suggestions for how to do that here.

-- Donate to or work at organisations whose cost effectiveness has been previously evaluated
+- Donate to or work at organisations whose cost effectiveness has been previously evaluated.
+Details of effective climate charities are tracked here.

 - Work at ClimateWorks, or other foundations focused on climate change.